 Unless discouraged in the deferral or waitlist notification letter, until the college posts their final decision, keep in touch with your admissions officer.
 To get started, you can thank them for reviewing your application and inform them you have followed instructions shared in the deferral or waitlist letter.
 On a monthly basis, send an email to stay on their radar as a student who’s very excited about the institution.

-Keep up your As
+Keep up your grades

 This should go without saying, but you must keep your grades as high as possible and show incremental improvement through the end of the first semester.
 Colleges may require a grade report as part of your continued interest package.
 Academic performance will matter until the end, so don’t slip in your classwork.